Rashmi-Singh11/Netflix__clone/README.md

 Overview
 This project is a Netflix clone built using React.js, designed to enhance skills in web development.
 It features a fully interactive user interface with various functionalities, making it a comprehensive movie-watching experience.
 The project is powered by TMDB API, utilizing Firebase for database management.
 # Technologies Used
-1.React.js
+-React.js

-2.TMDB API
+-TMDB API

-3.Firebase

-4.Axios

-5.Swiper.js

-6.React-Youtube
+-Firebase

+-Axios

+-React-Youtube

-7.Tailwind CSS
+-Tailwind CSS